bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 - [ ] Describe props.

+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 ## Project Set Up

 Follow these steps to set up and work on your project: